phiweger/clonepool/writing/draft.md

 ![Illustration of the clonepool algorithm.
 Positive pools (circles) are marked grey, negative ones in white.
 Samples are depicted as squares, positive ones with a "+".
-In a first iteration, all samples that have at least one replicate in a negative pool are marked negative (blue, green).
-In the second iteration, samples that only occur in positive pools and where at least one replicate is in a pool where all other samples are negative, are marked positive (red, orange).
+In a first phase, all samples that have at least one replicate in a negative pool are marked negative (blue, green).
+In the second phase, samples that only occur in positive pools and where at least one replicate is in a pool where all other samples are negative, are marked positive (red, orange).
 All other samples cannot be resolved and have to be retested